TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Established Business Relationship Exception

-There is a limited exception for established business relationships (EBR).
-If a consumer has an existing relationship with you — they purchased from you, they inquired about your services — you may have permission to call even if they are on the national DNC list.
+If a consumer has an existing relationship with you — they purchased from you or inquired about your services — you may call even if they are on the national DNC list.
 However:

 • The EBR for purchases expires 18 months after the last transaction